Colaveloper/WhiteJack/README.md

 # WhiteJack

 An hybrid of italian playing cards and the old-fashioned darker Jack

+Play by attempting to make your card values sum up to 17, but be careful not to go further!

+credits
+card design: myself
+time: covido